Table of Contents

-People in BC have largely given up wearing masks or paying attention to social distancing, and are acting as if the SARS disease has vanished and been replaced by a mild flu.
+People in BC had almost given up wearing masks, as of March 2023.
+As of May, many are paying attention to social distancing.
+Most people are acting as if the SARS disease has vanished and been replaced by a mild flu.

-The government treated Omicron as a minor illness through the spring, summer and autumn of 2022.
+The Canadian national government and the BC provincial government have treated Omicron as a mild flu that causes minor illness since the spring of 2022.
 The Omicron variants were recognized as contagious, but the illness was regarded as a mild flu.
 The government treated the illness as treatable, to be managed by providing health care including hospitalization and intensive care.
 The public authorities gave the public months of relief from masking, social distancing and other public health measures.
 Public heath mandates were dismantled except in health care locations – hospitals, testing and diagnostic services and medical offices.
-The government viewed vaccine hesitation as a source of discontent with governance, and has largely tolerated the resistance to mandates.
+That ended in April 2023.
+The government viewed vaccine hesitation as a source of discontent with governance, largely tolerated the resistance to mandates in 2023..

 Health care professionals agree that the illness is treatable in most cases.
 Health care practitioners are unhappy about working conditions, pay and policy.

-Some are impulsive and naive.
+Some protests were or are impulsive and naive.
 Protesting gives people a sense of meaning and status and some happiness.